 Skin growths can occur as you get older while others are from common causes.
 A dermatologist can evaluate your new skin growths and determine the best treatment for removal if necessary.
 Dermatologists will also identify any signs of pre-cancerous growths or skin cancer.
 There are many, many different types of skin growths, both benign and cancerous.
 Here are some of the benign skin growths commonly encountered.

 Skin growths that are local and don’t spread to other parts of the body are benign or noncancerous growths.
 However, if the skin growths spread from the original location and have abnormalities then you should see your dermatologist.

-Types of Skin Growths
+Common Skin Growths

 - Dermatofibromas: Dermatofibromas are non-cancerous growths typically found on the lower leg, arms, and upper back and may occur following trauma and often insect bites.
 Treatment becomes necessary when it becomes tender, painful, or itchy.
 They are rarely found with children and can be found more frequently with women.

 - Pyogenic Granulomas: Pyogenic Granulomas are benign blood vessel growths that quickly grow over a few weeks and then look like a red bump about 5-10 mm in diameter.
 Sometimes they bleed.
 A small percentage of pregnant women develop Pyogenic Granulomas (pregnancy tumor).
 Pyogenic granulomas are typically found around the hands, feet, head, neck, lips, gums, and inner mouth.